-Member States shall ensure that the freezing orders pursuant to Article 11, confiscation orders pursuant to Articles 12 to 16, and orders to sell the property pursuant to Article 20 are communicated to the affected person without undue delay setting out the reasons for the measure.
-Member States may provide for a right for competent authorities to postpone communication of the freezing orders to the affected person for as long as it is necessary to avoid jeopardizing a criminal investigation.
+Member States shall ensure that the freezing measures orders pursuant to Article 11, confiscation orders pursuant to Articles 12 to 16, and orders to sell the property pursuant to Article 20 are communicated to the affected person without undue delay setting out the reasons for the measure.
+Member States may provide for a right for When it is necessary to avoid jeopardizing a eriminal investigation, the competent authorities to may postpone communication of the freezing orders measures to the affected person for as long aswhen it is necessary to avoid jeopardizing a criminal investigation.